Hajeong-ai/exploration-8.1/README.md

 The goal of Explore 8.1 was to modify a banter critic's prompt to change their perspective on movies and observe how that change affects the conversation.

 ## Features
-For this exploration, Banter's stance was changed from a critical to an emotional perspective, judging films primarily by how authentically they make the audience feel.
+For this exploration, Banter's stance was changed from a critical to an emotional perspective, judging films primarily by how they make the audience feel.

 ## What I changed...